mmanojkumar4/HII/README.md

 * Logs all successes, errors, and skipped entries to `/var/log/user_management.log` with **600 permissions**.
 * Displays clear messages through a custom logging function.

-The script ensures consistency, reduces human errors, and provides an audit trail through logs.
+The script ensures consistency, reduces human errors.
+It provides an audit trail through logs.

 ---

 ## **2. Step-by-Step Explanation**

-Below is a simple step-by-step breakdown of what the script does:
+step-by-step breakdown of what the script does:

 ### **Step 1: Read the input file**

 * Reads each line from the file you pass as an argument.
 * Example line:
   `manoj;dev,www-data`
+  `manojkumaroyals;devops,admin`
+  `tharun;devopler,engineer`

 ### **Step 2: Ignore unnecessary lines**